 - Antiseptic skin swabs – to sanitise wounds and surrounding skin.

-- Stop itch cream – soothes and relieves the itch and discomfort caused by irritated skin, mild skin burn, or sunburn.
+- Stop itch cream – soothes and relieves the itch and discomfort caused by irritated skin, mild skin burns, or sunburn.

 - First aid booklet – a manual that contains information on appropriate first aid responses to various emergencies.

 Being familiar with the above first aid kit materials may be helpful before you make your first aid kit or buy one.
-Using them correctly during emergencies is another life-saving information you may want to acquire.
-This is possible by enrolling in first aid courses in Perth that equip you with other skills and knowledge aside from knowing how to use first aid kit materials.
+Using them correctly during emergencies is another life-saving piece of information you may want to acquire.
+This is possible by enrolling in first aid courses in Perth that equip you with other skills and knowledge besides knowing how to use first aid kit materials.

-The top first aid kit materials are considered to be basic items that may be included in all types of first aid kits.
-Each has its purpose and usage that if used all together, may help treat someone or save a person’s life.
-This may be possible especially if the person who uses them has the knowledge and skills in first aid response.
-Such life-saving information may be acquired from pieces of training offered by accredited first aid course providers in Perth.
+The top first aid kit materials are considered basic items that may be included in all types of first aid kits.
+Each has its purpose and usage that, if used together, may help treat someone or save a person’s life.
+This may be possible, especially if the person who uses them has the knowledge and skills in first aid response.
+Such life-saving information may be acquired from the training offered by accredited first aid course providers in Perth.